openservicebrokerapi/servicebroker/spec.md

-To execute a request synchronously, the Service Broker need only return the usual status codes: `201 Created` for provision and bind, and `200 OK` for update, unbind, and deprovision.
+To execute a request synchronously, the Service Broker need only return the usual status codes: `201 Created` for provision and bind, and `200 OK` for update, unbind, and deprovision. `200 OK` MAY be returned synchronously by Service Brokers that accept provisioning requests with unchanged parameters.

-Platforms that rely on eventual consistency MAY consider `409 Conflict` a no-op and SHOULD use the `last_operation` endpoint to verify the status of the provisioning request.
+Platforms that rely on eventual consistency are RECOMMENDED to use `409 Conflict` as a no-op response and SHOULD use the `last_operation` endpoint to verify the status of the provisioning request instead.

 Service Brokers that support synchronous responses for provision, update, and delete can ignore the `accepts_incomplete=true` query parameter if it is